xsollwa/haptic-joystick-system/JOURNAL.md

 **What we did**

 *Ruzanna*
 - Today I organized the repository, made the final changes in readme, BOM, the journal and other files, making sure everything meets the submission requirements.

+### July 10, 2025 - 1 hour

+**What we did**

+*Ruzanna*
+- I made some changes in the code to improve how the joystick data is handled.
+I made the joystick center values calibrate automatically instead of using a fixed number.
+This helps the robot move more based on the real joystick position.
+I also added Wi-Fi and WebSocket reconnect logic so the it can recover if the connection drops.